 You need to use a plain text editor such as notepade, notepad++, or tedxtedit to complete your weekly exercise.
-I do not allow the use of GUI interfaces ecause you don't learn the markup language and they insert proprietary code that can cause issues.
+I do not allow the use of GUI interfaces for the weekly HTML & CSS exercises because you don't learn the markup language and they insert proprietary code that can cause issues.
 You can use any book or websites for your reference.